 Zach Messitte, the 13th president of Ripon College

-Ninety-six percent of our students are employed, student teaching or enrolled in graduate programs within six months of graduating from Ripon; approximately 50 percent of alumni continue their education within five years of graduation; the five-year average acceptance rate for students entering medical school is 82 percent, more than twice the national average.
+Ninety-eight percent of our students are employed, student teaching or enrolled in graduate programs within six months of graduating from Ripon; approximately 50 percent of alumni continue their education within five years of graduation; the five-year average acceptance rate for students entering medical school is 75 percent, outpacing the national average.

 Ninety-two percent of students live on campus.
 A variety of housing options exist, including theme housing and apartment-style housing for upperclassmen.
 Ripon has more than 50 student-run clubs and organizations, including College Days, the oldest continuously published student newspaper in Wisconsin.
 Approximately, 70 percent of students participate in intramural sports and other clubs and organizations, who actively utilize athletics, health and wellness facilities and fields and a 3.5 mile system of recreational trails.